When your GCSEs are done, what does the future hold?

 Choosing what to do after your GCSEs is a really big decision.
 There's a lot to think about, and it can all feel pretty overwhelming.
 We've put together a guide to take you through some of the main options and help give you a better idea of what might work best for you.

-Whether you decide to take the academic route with qualifications like A-levels or a more vocational path such as BTECs or an apprenticeship, you’ve got a bit of freedom when it comes to choosing how you’d like to learn.
+Whether you decide to take the academic route with qualifications like A-levels or a more vocational path such as Btecs or an apprenticeship, you’ve got a bit of freedom when it comes to choosing how you’d like to learn.

 Here are your main choices, and a few things to think about to help you pick between them.

-A-levels are the most academic option to go for.
-You’ll pick a few subjects – typically three, although you can do four or five if you’ve really caught the studying bug – and study them over two years.
+With A-levels, you’ll pick a few subjects – typically three, although you can do four or five if you’ve really caught the studying bug – and study them over two years.